abbyssoul/abbyssoul.github.com/_posts/2019-09-30-error-handling-in-styxe.markdown

 categories: engineering
 tags: [c++, styxe, errors, engineering, reliability]
 ---

-Some details about the error handling approach as implemented in libstyxe.
+In this post I'd like to discuss details the error handling approach as implemented in libstyxe.

-# Intro
 [libstyxe][libstyxe-git] is a somewhat simple library - its only job is to parse 9P messages out of a user-provided bytes.
 And write such messages into a byte stream.
 In this case, the error handling strategy is to report the error back to the caller informing them of the invalid input.
 That is if the library itself has no implementation issues.
 Will unit testing should help find later.
 So let us take a closer look at implementation details